niujiaojiao/ZhengHuLab/content/project/ComputationalModeling/index.md

   focal_point = "Smart"
 +++

-Tumor progression is a complex process invovling extensive spatial and temporal variability and dynamic interteration with microenvironments.
+Tumor progression is a complex process involving extensive spatial and temporal variability and dynamic interteration between cancer cells and microenvironments.
 We develop agent-based computational models to depict the tumor clonal evolution through space and time.
 We also leverage multi-region and/or longitudinal genomic data to calibrate the computational model with aims to infer patient’s tumor evolutionary history and quantify the evolutionary dynamics during tumor initiation, progression and metastasis.